albankerloch/wordpress-with-kubernetes/README.md

 ## Installation

-Launch the container with those commands :
+Launch the container with this commands :

 ```bash
 sudo docker-compose -up -d